Skip to main content

 Battery charging restrictions: no grid charging 18:00–21:00, no discharging 10:00–15:00.
 Phase imbalance ≤5 kVA across phases.

-3. Synergy Battery Rewards (VPP)
+3. Synergy battery rewards (VPP)

 70¢/kWh activation credit during dispatch events.
 Up to 30 events × 6 hours per year (≈2.5 hours average).
 Two-year contract, 95% availability target.
 Linked to the WA Residential Battery Scheme — opting into the rebate also opts into Battery Rewards.